-Hiker found frozen, but alive, by rescuers on Mt Ruapehu
+Hiker found frozen but alive by rescuers on Mt Ngauruhoe

 An Auckland hiker was found frozen and unable to move in freezing temperatures on Mt Ngauruhoe.

 The man was found at 7pm last night when the temperature had dropped to 7C.
-However, given there 50-60km/h winds, it caused a wind chill factor of about -10C.
+However, given there were 50-60km/h winds, it caused a wind chill factor of about -10C.

-Two LandSAR Ruapehu Alpine Rescue Organisation (Raro) members found him stranded near the summit of Mt Ngauruhoe.
+Two LandSAR Ruapehu Alpine Rescue Organisation (Raro) members found him stranded near the summit of Mt Ngauruhoe in the Tongariro National Park.

+Mt Ngauruhoe is the youngest vent in the Tongariro volcanic complex and lies between Mt Tongariro and Mt Ruapehu.
+It is technically a secondary cone of Mt Tongariro, although seen by most as a volcano in its own right.

 Senior Constable Barry Shepherd said the man was frozen and couldn't move.

-"He's a lucky man, things could have been worse, but due to the skill of our team, we found him in the cloud when visibility was only at arms length.
+"He's a lucky man, things could have been worse, but due to the skill of our team, we found him in the cloud when visibility was only at arm's length.

 "Our bodies chill 25 times faster when they are wet rather than dry."

-Both rescuers spent time holding the man upwards while hauling him down the mountain.
+Both rescuers spent time holding the man up while hauling him down the mountain.

 The team of two plus the victim made it to the half-way point at the South Crater where they were met by another rescue team of three, Shepherd said.